 (h) access to verify safety equipment on board the receiving vessel (through a safety orientation tour provided by officers or crew) before the vessel leaves the dock;

 (i) access to communicate at any time the occurrence of safety issues to the vessel captain, service provider, the Secretariat, and flag Member or CNCP, as appropriate;

+(j) [internet connectivity which allows for unrestricted use of email or messaging].

-(j) observer data, records, documents, equipment and belongings not being accessed, harmed, or destroyed.
+(k) observer data, records, documents, equipment and belongings not being accessed, harmed, or destroyed.

-(k) notification at least [one hour] prior to a transshipment commencing
+(l) notification at least [one hour] prior to a transshipment commencing

 21. Members and CNCPs shall ensure that an authorized observer be allowed to visit the offloading vessel in a transshipment and have access to the offloading vessel in accordance with paragraph 22 in this CMM.